What is a Water Birth?

 - Facilitating position changes

-- Helping to reduce stress hormones that increase pain
+- Helping reduce stress hormones that increase pain

 - Immersion in water can help reduce anxiety